BigDataBiology/macrel/docs/usage.md

     --output out_ampsphere
 ```

-Note that this command requires internet access as it uses the AMPSphere API.
-Future versions of macrel will allow you to use a local database.

-By default it performs exact matching (equivalent to passing in `--query-mode=exact`), but you can also use MMSeqs2 to perform approximate matching by using the `--query-mode=mmseqs` (or `--query-mode=hmm` for HMMER).
+#### Querying Modes

+1. Exact matching: This is the default mode, and it will search for exact matches of the input sequences in the AMPSphere database.
+This is the fastest mode (starting with version 1.5.0, can be called with the `--local` flag to use a local database).
+2. MMSeqs2: This mode uses MMSeqs2 to perform approximate matching of the input sequences in the AMPSphere database.
+This is slower than exact matching but can find more matches.
+To use this mode, pass the `--query-mode=mmseqs` flag.
+3. HMMER: This mode uses HMMER to search for homologs of the input sequences in the AMPSphere database.
+This is the slowest mode but can find more distant homologs.
+To use this mode, pass the `--query-mode=hmm` flag.

 Note that since these use the API, you do not need to have the AMPSphere database downloaded locally or installed MMSeqs2/HMMER.
+On the other hand, you need an internet connection to use this feature.
+At the moment (version 1.5.0), only exact matching can be used with a local database (use the `--local` flag).